tilt-dev/tilt.specs/web_ui_awareness.md

 The changes support these use cases, which assume you already have a Tiltfile set up:

 1. You change code, then see a successful rebuild and deploy
-    - You see Tilt detect the change and start working (and what triggered it)
+    - You see Tilt detect the change and start working
-    - You see Tilt is done (and know your service is ready to check)
+    - You see Tilt is done

 2. You introduce errors, see what happened, and how to resolve them.
     - Build error
+    - Startup error
-    - Runtime error (after you trigger the error)
+    - Runtime error [1]

+[1] The UI shows the error once you encounter it.
+Ex: You load the page and see a 500 error.

 ![](/web_ui_awareness_mock.png)

 &nbsp;
 ### STATUSBAR
-1. A single-line message gives you a sense of what Tilt is doing.
+1. Show a single-line message to give a sense of what Tilt is doing.
 Messages should be informative, but legible (i.e., if some status would only display for 1ms, show instead the parent process that displays for ~1s)

 	Example messages:

 	```
 	Reading Tiltfile
-	Building: fe
+	Updating: fe
-	Building: fe — Building Dockerfile
+	Updating: fe — Building Dockerfile
-	Building: fe — Pushing Docker image
+	Updating: fe — Pushing Docker image
-	Building: fe — Deploying
+	Updating: fe — Deploying
-	Building: vigoda
+	Updating: vigoda
 	...
 	```

-2. "Last Edit" updates with last detected file change.
+2. Show "Last Edit" section with last detected file change.

 	```
 	Last Edit: main.go (fe)